Teenage Mutant Ninja Turtles (1987 TV series): Seasons 1–7

+The season is notable for introducing a slightly darker atmosphere, while still retaining the humor and charm of the franchise.
+Many episodes in Season 7 continued to develop the overarching narrative involving the Turtles’ battle against Shredder and the Technodrome, culminating in a satisfying conclusion to several long-running story arcs.

 Vacation in Europe

 Season 7 featured a "Vacation in Europe" side-season that took place during the fourth season where the Turtles, April, and Splinter win a vacation in Europe and end up fighting Shredder, Krang, and other villains across Europe.

 Seasons 8–10

 In the last three seasons, the show went through dramatic changes.
 The humor was toned down significantly, the animation became darker, the color of the sky in each episode was changed to a continuous, ominous dark-red sky (commonplace with newer action-oriented children's programming at the time), the theme song was changed, the introduction sequence added in clips from the first live-action film, and the show took on a darker, more action-oriented atmosphere, reminiscent to the original comics.
 (These seasons are referred to as the "Red Sky seasons" or "Red Sky years" by fans.)
 The Turtles' demeanor evolved into a more serious and determined one than in prior seasons, and they devoted most of their time to tracking down villains.
 The series' main antagonists—Shredder, Krang, Bebop, and Rocksteady—who had previously been depicted as dangerous but comically inept villains, were now portrayed as a more menacing, unified threat.
 Additionally, Krang was revealed to have seized power in Dimension X through numerous betrayals and widespread destruction, resulting in old enemies seeking vengeance.
 Many recurring characters and villains were written out of the show by this point, with more focus placed on the main cast.
 The eighth season was also noted for the destruction of the Channel 6 building, which led to April working freelance.

 At the end of the seventh season, the Turtles sent the Technodrome through a portal into Dimension X, but without Shredder, Krang, Bebop, and Rocksteady.
 As a result, the villains were stranded on Earth without any weapons or power, and were forced to work out of an old science building until they could find a way back into Dimension X to retrieve the Technodrome.
 The Turtles, taking advantage of the situation, pursue their arch enemies relentlessly in an effort to put an end to their schemes once and for all.
 Eventually, Shredder and Krang, along with Bebop and Rocksteady, build a new portal into Dimension X and reclaim the Technodrome, although the Turtles manage to track them down with the help of Gargon, a mutated resident of Dimension X who was being held prisoner by Shredder and Krang.
 At the end of Season 8, the TMNT finally banish Shredder, Krang, Bebop, and Rocksteady to Dimension X by destroying the Technodrome's engines and trans-dimensional portal, preventing them from returning to Earth.